Hudu-Technologies-Inc/ITGlue-Hudu-Migration/HuduAssetLayoutTransfer.md

 If an incoming source asset appears to match an existing destination asset, you can choose how the tool should behave.

 You can also enable custom matching criteria in the transfer options.
 After field mapping is complete, the wizard will ask for primary, secondary, and tertiary criteria from the mapped `destination <= source` field pairs, plus asset name.
 Each criterion can use direct case-insensitive matching or broader contains-either-way matching.
 During transfer, the criteria are checked in order against destination assets in the same company, and later criteria can narrow multiple earlier matches.

+If you select `Only modify existing assets`, match/merge behavior and custom matching are disabled because the tool is moving the selected source assets themselves into the destination layout instead of looking for separate destination assets to merge into.
+The GUI labels these unavailable controls directly while this mode is selected.

 ### 4-B (optional) filtering